bumoproject/bumo-docs-en/BUMO_Keypair_Guide.rst

    [21,118,76,208,23,224,218,117,50,113,250,38,205,82,148,81,162,27,130,83,208,1,240,212,54,18,225,158,198,50,87,10]

-2. Perform ``SHA256`` calculation once on the raw public key and take the last 20 bytes of the operation result as the byte array, as shown below:
+2. Perform ``SHA256`` calculation twice on the raw public key and take the last 20 bytes of the operation result as the byte array, as shown below:

 ::